pesobreiro/laboratorio_investigacao/README.md

 # Exemplo

-To development of the systematic literature review, the methodology applied by Kitchenham & Charters [55] was adopted and developed in three stages, namely, planning, conducting and reporting.
+To development of the systematic literature review, the methodology applied by Kitchenham & Charters [3] was adopted and developed in three stages, namely, planning, conducting and reporting.

-TODO: COLOCAR A REF

 ![Research steps](./img/phases_kitchenman_charters.png)